geonetwork/doc/source/customizing-application/configuring-faceted-search.rst

   }

 Key like ``availableInViewService`` may not be available in the translations.
-Use the translation API to add your custom translation in the database (see the admin console > Settings > Languages).
+Use the translation API to add your custom translation in the database (see the Admin console > Settings > Languages).

 Filtering aggregation values